Aihua0055/ComputationalArt/README.md

 sudo pip install -r requirements.txt
 ```

+ ## Tech Stack
+ * Bootstrap for front-end
+ * Jinja2 for html templates
+ * Flask for python framework
+ * Firebase for image storage for style transfer and gallery module
 ## Web application
 To test the app locally, run `flask run` and then you will find a link in your console, use ctrl + click to open that link in your browser.